d3/d3-zoom/README.md

 <a href="#zoomTransform" name="zoomTransform">#</a> d3.<b>zoomTransform</b>(<i>node</i>) [<>](https://github.com/d3/d3-zoom/blob/master/src/transform.js "Source")

 Returns the current transform for the specified *node*.
-Note that *node* should typically be a DOM element, and not a *selection*.
+Note that *node* should typically be a DOM element, not a *selection*.
+(A selection may consist of multiple nodes, in different states, and this function only returns a single transform.)
 If you have a selection, call [*selection*.node](https://github.com/d3/d3-selection#selection_node) first:

 ```js
 var transform = d3.zoomTransform(selection.node());